gdiasbruno/personal-website/src/pages/posts/06-talk-less-about-rest.md

 ---
 layout: "../../layouts/BlogPost.astro"
 title: "Should we talk less about REST?"
 description: "“In the book “Release It!”, Michael T. Nygard says “REST with JSON over HTTP is the lingua franca for services today”.
 HTTP and JSON are very popular indeed.
 But is REST that popular?
 For sure, REST & RESTful APIs are widely mentioned concepts.
-Big players have this concept on their product docs somewhere,1 and the most used programming languages have plenty of tutorials teaching about RESTful APIs. "
+Big players have this concept on their product docs somewhere, and the most used programming languages have plenty of tutorials teaching about RESTful APIs. "
 pubDate: "December 14, 2022"
 heroImage: "/images/06-talk-less-about-rest/phone_resize.jpg"
 imageSource: "Photo by Quino Al on Unsplash"